-I am a life-span developmental psychologist who takes a functional approach to studying emotion processes and their development.
-My research particularly focuses on emotion regulation and "social emotions" (such as guilt and shame) during early development, and on cultural and other socialization influences on these processes.
-My current research projects are in three major areas: (1) The effect of an emotional competence/mindfulness intervention on early socioemotional competence and prevention of emotion regulation difficulties; (2) Assessment of school readiness and intervention to improve social and emotional aspects of school readiness; and (3) the role of socialization and cultural beliefs in the development of social emotions, emotion regulation, and self-regulation during early childhood.
+I am a life-span developmental psychologist who takes a functional approach to studying emotion and motivational processes and their development.
+My current research projects are in three major areas: (1) The effect of emotional competence/mindfulness interventions on socioemotional competence and prevention of emotion regulation difficulties; (2) Assessment of school readiness and intervention to improve social, motivational, and emotional aspects of school readiness; and (3) the role of socialization and cultural beliefs in the development of social emotions, emotion regulation, and self-regulation during early childhood.

 In the area of early interventions to promote social and emotional competence, I am currently conducting a pilot evaluation of an intervention to provide early childhood educators with tools to help them promote emotional competence in the preschool-aged children in their classroom.
 This intervention is unique in addressing understanding and regulation of emotions relevant to development of both internalizing and externalizing behavioral health disorders and school readiness.
 It includes lessons in understanding key emotions in self and others, a number of ways of regulating those emotions, including mindfulness-based methods, and games and activities to enhance self-control (Executive Function).
+With my colleagues Becky Orsi and Helen Holmquist-Johnson from the Social Work Research Center and Kim Penney of Lutheran Family Services, I will soon begin a funded partnership project endeavoring to support adoptive parents of children with trauma histories, to help them engage in trauma-informed parenting.
 Relevant recent publications include a chapter published in 2015 on emotion regulation in an edited book on promoting healthy development for America’s youth, a 2014 article on timescales and adaptation, and a chapter in an edited handbook on Self-regulatory processes in Development, published in 2013, which features chapters from both American and international colleagues on behavioral, physiological, and brain approaches to the development of self-regulation, emotion regulation, and mastery motivation.

-In collaboration with my colleagues, George Morgan (CSU school of education), Krisztian Josza (University of Szeged, Hungary), and Cerissa Stevenson (CSU school of education), I am creating and piloting a new computer-based assessment of school readiness in both the U.S. and Hungary.
-Relevant recent publications include an article on age and cultural differences in mastery motivation of American, Chinese, and Hungarian children, published in 2014 and another chapter in the 2013 handbook on self-regulatory processes, as well as an article submitted for publication on mastery motivation and school readiness in Hungarian children.
+In collaboration with my colleagues, George Morgan (CSU school of education), Krisztián Józsa (University of Szeged, Hungary), and Cerissa Stevenson (CSU school of education), I am creating and piloting a new computer-tablet-based assessment of school readiness in both the U.S. and Hungary.
+Relevant recent publications include two articles published in 2017 on the new assessment (Barrett, Józsa, & Morgan, 2017; Józsa, Barrett, Józsa, Kis, & Morgan, 2017), an article on age and cultural differences in mastery motivation of American, Chinese, and Hungarian children, published in 2014 and another chapter in the 2013 handbook on self-regulatory processes, as well as an article submitted for publication on a longitudinal study of social and affective aspects of mastery motivation as predictors of school readiness in Hungarian children.

 In the third area of research, my doctoral student, Jun Wang, recently completed a study of emotional responses and regulatory responses of Chinese and American children to emotionally challenging socialization contexts.
 Recent publications in this area of research include an article in collaboration with Jun Wang on these Chinese and American children’s emotional responses these challenging contexts, published in 2015 in Motivation and Emotion,; one on emotion regulation in adolescents in collaboration with Jun Wang, Laura Vujovic, and Richard Lerner, which was published in 2015; one on adaptive and maladaptive emotion regulation, published in 2014 in Human Development; and articles on emotions and regulation in children with Down syndrome (Barrett & Fidler, 2008 and Fidler, Barrett, & Most, 2005).
 I have published a number of other articles and chapters in this area (e.g., Barrett, 2005; Chiang, Barrett, & Nuñez, 2000); Barrett, 1998; Barrett & Nelson-Goens, 1997; Barrett, Zahn-Waxler, & Cole, 1993).